BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

       default
       (my-fn [s] ...))

+See [rules.clj](https://github.com/BirdseyeSoftware/lein-dalap/blob/master/src/dalap/leiningen/rules.clj#L46) in the source for all the defaults.
+Please note, the default JVM types specified in `rules.clj` will only be transformed if they are fully qualified symbols: `java.lang.Object` not `Object`.

 ### The :cljs meta tag

-You may replace an specific form in your Clojure file with one that would make more sense in Clojurescript by using the `:cljs` key on the form meta.
-This allows you to specify to different snippets of code in valid Clojure syntax.
+If you want to replace any form in your Clojure source with an alternate Clojurescript form, mark the form with `:cljs` meta tag containing the *quoted* replacement form.
+For example

     ^{:cljs
       '(ns project.test.util-tests